-We help you get Development Applications and Complying Development through council.
-Our town planning services are aimed at large commercial, industrial and multi-use developments, as well as private homes and extensions.
+We help you get Development Application and Complying Development through council.
+Our town planning services are aimed at large commercial and industrial developments, as well as private homes.

 No job is too big or too small for the team at E Planning.
 Why?
 Because every job presents its own unique challenges, which contribute greatly to the collective expertise of the group.